“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 It really didn’t… Oh, how I hated silence…

 I carefully stepped out of the bathroom, keeping my eyes and ears open as I made my way into the kitchen.
-I turned the radio on and turned the volume up, finally able to relax.
+I turned the radio on and turned the volume up, and slowly, I was finally able to relax.

-How annoying… It had been years since my anxiety had gotten this bad, but my therapist was probably right: I’d been under a lot of stress and pressure lately, so dealing with my anxiety had gotten harder.
+How annoying… It had been years since my anxiety was this bad, but my therapist was probably right.
+I’d been under a lot of stress lately, so dealing with my anxiety had become harder.

 Finally.

-That thought cheering me up, I went to make breakfast.
-I ate too much and way too fast, the excitement stealing the spot from my anxiety.
-I didn’t cry over lost sleep anymore since the post office would open very soon.
+That thought cheered me up, so I went to make breakfast.
+I ate too much and way too fast as the excitement stole more and more space from my anxiety.
+I wasn’t even upset about the half an hour of sleep I’d lost anymore because the post office was just about to open, so I’d get to go pick up my packet.

-I got dressed and grabbed my wallet, keys, phone, and the piece of paper for the post office, and turned to face the front door.
+As soon as I was done eating, I got dressed and grabbed my wallet, keys, phone, and the piece of paper for the post office, then turned to face the front door.
 I took a deep breath.
-The nightmare was returning.
-No, I had my delivery waiting for me.
+The nightmare was returning… No. I refused to let it ruin this day for me.
+I had my delivery waiting for me, after all.
+The one I’d been waiting for all this time in this new place.
 I had to focus on that.

-I went to put my shoes on, moving slowly and keeping my eyes on the door.
+It wasn’t easy… I put on my shoes, moving slowly, and keeping my eyes on the door.
 I made sure I had everything I needed before stepping right behind the door, forcing myself to open the lock.
-I peered through the peephole, waiting for a few moments to make sure there was no one standing there in the hallway.
-There was no one, but my anxiety tried to assure me there definitely was someone in the corner where I couldn’t see.
+I peered through the peephole, taking my time to make sure there was no one standing in the hallway.
+There was no one, but my anxiety tried to assure me there definitely was someone in the shadows behind the corner.

-“Don’t be stupid,” I scolded myself, and opened the door before my anxious thoughts would start running loose.
+“Don’t be stupid,” I scolded myself and opened the door before my anxious thoughts could get any wilder.

 It usually wasn’t this hard for me.
-I always checked the hallway first, but now I was afraid to step out.
+I always checked the hallway first, and I doubted I’d ever get rid of that habit, but now I was afraid to step outside.
 All thanks to that nightmare.
-I’d thought I was over with those memories from my past, but I guess I was just under too much pressure.
+I’d thought it was over… I thought my nightmares, my worst memories, couldn’t hold such power over me anymore.

-There was no one in the hallway when I pulled the door open.
-I couldn’t hear anyone, either.
+Hearing my own voice gave me a little more courage, so I finally pushed the door open.
+There was no one in the hallway.
+I couldn’t hear any sounds, either.
 Still, I took a few moments before stepping out of my apartment, and even longer before closing the door.

 But after that, it got better.
 Easier.
-I hurried down the stairs and rushed out the door at the bottom so I could run around the corner and stop to stare at the big windows and the dark bar behind it.
+The excitement returned as I hurried down the stairs and rushed out of the main entrance.
+I ran around the corner and stopped to stare at the big windows and the dark bar behind it.

 My bar.
 My own beautiful bar.